penguincoco/DriveToUnityWorkflow/README.md

 ### For Artists:

 1. You can upload new assets and create new folders in Google Drive <img width="16" height="16" alt="image" src="https://github.com/user-attachments/assets/051a0bf6-9ecd-45cc-a6fc-4936b69114a8" />.
 No problem!
 Try to come up with a good asset name and don’t change it after.
 Try to not move assets to other folders, or rename folders as well.

+> <details>
+>  <summary>💡 Engineering Explanation</summary>
-> [!TIP]
+>
-> Engineering explanation: this won’t break the path, it will just create two assets in the Unity project.
+> This won’t break the path, it will just create two assets in the Unity project.
 E.g. you have an asset named “Cat” in Unity.
 You upload the same .png but renamed it to "Cat-Brown” and still have "Cat" in Drive, the asset will appear in Unity twice with the different names.
 You can remove the duplicate asset from Unity either by manually removing it, or removing it from Drive.
+> </details>

 2. For updating existing assets, replace the existing asset by uploading a file with the exact same name and selecting “Replace existing file”.
 > [!WARNING]